etiamz/optiscope/README.md

 [`tests.c`]: tests.c

 In order to report either type of a bug, kindly open an issue in this repository.
-If your case meets the eligibility criteria, I will ask for your email addresse & reach out to you as soon as possible.
+If your case meets the eligibility criteria, I will aske for your email addresse & reach out to you as soon as possible.
 In case of any ambiguity, I will use my best judgement.

 Semantic bugs related to extra functionality like native function calls & if-then-else nodes are not eligible for bounty, as they exist outside the realm of the pure lambda calculus.